 The overall property tax impact in a calendar year is impacted by four main factors: annual assessment impacts; Education tax rates, municipal levy requirements and tax policy decisions.
 The Municipal Property Assessment Corporation (MPAC) establishes property assessments for all properties in the Province of Ontario.
 MPAC establishes the property classes and assessment on an annual basis based on the market value at a set date.
-These assessments are set on a four year cycle with 2018 representing the second year of the four year cycle based on a valuation date of January 1, 2016.
-As a result of this re-assessment, as outlined in report CS-FI-04-2018 Analysis of Assessment update, there are assessment shifts between property tax classes (as well as in-class shifts) that will shift the 2018 tax burden amongst the County's property owners (for example, significant increases to farm assessed values).
+These assessments are set on a four year cycle with 2019 representing the third year of the four year cycle based on a valuation date of January 1, 2016.
+As a result of this re-assessment, as outlined in report FIN-03-2019 Analysis of Assessment update, there are assessment shifts between property tax classes (as well as in-class shifts) that will shift the 2019 tax burden amongst the County's property owners (for example, significant increases to farm assessed values).
 This shift has nothing to do with County decisions and the County has no control over these assessment shifts.

-In early March, Council reviewed and approved the 2018 Tax Supported Operating Budget which established the annual property tax levy requirement.
-During this review, the overall municipal tax levy was established at \$63,757,390 representing an increase of \$2,488,520 or 4.1%.
-The impacts on the average assessed property in each tax classes was estimated, at that time, subject to the approval of the Education tax rates and annual setting of tax policies.
+In early April, Council reviewed and approved the 2019 Tax Supported Operating Budget which established the annual property tax levy requirement.
+During this review, the overall municipal tax levy was established at \$67,225,340 representing an increase of \$3,467,950 or 5.4%.
+The impacts on the average assessed property in each tax class was estimated, at that time, subject to the approval of the Education tax rates and annual setting of tax policies.

-The Province had provided draft Education tax rates in January 2018 to enable municipalities to analyze levy impacts for budgeting purposes.
-These draft rates were approved by the Province in February with one small amendment to the Education rate for the Landfill property tax class.
-As the County only has one property with limited assessment in this class, the change has no discernible tax impact on the other tax classes.
-Education tax rates are typically aligned with the re-assessment impacts.
-As a result, as assessments increase, the corresponding Education tax rates are reduced accordingly.
-The Education tax rates for 2018 have resulted in decreased rates in all property tax classes ranging from a reduction of 5.0% in the residential/multi-residential/farm/managed forest classes to a 3.6% reduction in the Industrial tax class.
+The Province has recently established the annual Education tax rates that are typically aligned with the re-assessment impacts.
+As a result, as reassessments increase, the corresponding Education tax rates are reduced accordingly.
+The Province has established the Education tax rates for 2019 that have resulted in decreased rates for all property tax classes ranging from a reduction of 5.5% in the commercial/industrial new construction classes to a 3.7% reduction in the industrial tax class.

-Now, the final step is to establish the County's 2018 Tax Policy which will be reflected in the Levying By-law.
+Now, the final step is to establish the County's 2019 Tax Policy which will be reflected in the Levying By-law.
 The Municipal Act includes a number of Tax Policy "tools" available to Council.
 Tax policy decisions will impact the tax classes differently, with a favourable impact on one tax class typically having a corresponding negative impact on other tax classes.
 The Province also concluded a comprehensive Municipal Act review in early 2017 that resulted in several "new" tax policy tools; many effective in 2017 and some in 2018.
 These "tools" provide municipalities with some flexibility in establishing tax policies, within the eligible provisions, to meet their own local circumstances.
-The major tools/policy decisions to be considered by Council for 2018 are as follows:
+The major tools/policy decisions to be considered by Council for 2019 are as follows: